-Rectal prolapse occurs when the last part of a dog's intestinal tract protrudes from the rectal opening.
-The rectal tissues turn inside out and appear as a cylindar or tube of pink tissue sticking out of a dog's anus.
+Rectal prolapse is a condition in which the last part of a dog's intestinal tract—the rectum—protrudes from the anal opening.
+The rectal tissues turn inside out and appear as a cylinder or tube of pink tissue sticking out of the dog's anus.
+In an incomplete prolapse, only the mucus membrane surrounding the rectum emerges from the anus, while in a complete prolapse, all layers of the rectum are prolapsed.
 The condition more commonly occurs in farm animals such as pigs, cows, and sheep but is also seen in dogs.

 Symptoms of Rectal Prolapse in Dogs

 Dogs with rectal prolapse have an obvious fleshy, tubular mass protruding from the rectal opening.
-Feces are usually the only thing that comes from this opening so a pink or red mass is hard to miss.
-Your dog may scoot its hind end if it has a rectal prolapse and if this tissue tears or gets too inflamed and irritated, blood may also be seen.
+Feces are normally the only thing that comes from this opening, so a pink or red mass is hard to miss.
+With an incomplete prolapse, you might only see the protruding tissue while your dog is straining to defecate, followed by the prolapse returning to its normal position once the dog is finished.
+With a complete prolapse, however, the tissue will remain protruded from the anus even after your dog finishes defecating.
+Your dog may scoot its hind end if it has a rectal prolapse, and if this tissue tears or gets too inflamed and irritated, blood may also be seen.

 Causes of Rectal Prolapse in Dogs

-Intestinal parasites can also cause a rectal prolapse due to the irritation and diarrhea they may cause along with the straining that results from passing some of the long worms.
+- Intestinal parasites can also lead to a rectal prolapse due to the irritation and diarrhea they may cause, along with the straining that results from passing some of the long worms.

-Cancer involving the colon or rectum as well as prostatic disease in male dogs may also result in a weakening of the structures that keep the rectum in place.
+- Cancer involving the colon or rectum, as well as prostate disease in male dogs may also result in a weakening of the structures that keep the rectum in place.

 Treatment of Rectal Prolapse in Dogs

 In order to successfully and permanently treat a rectal prolapse in a dog though, the underlying cause of the condition needs to be addressed.
-Diarrhea may need to be treated with antidiarrheals, probiotics, antibiotics, and even antiparasitics if it is because of intestinal parasites.
-Dietary changes may be required to treat constipation.
-Foreign bodies may require removal via surgery if they are unable to be passed in the stool and a cesarian section may need to be performed if a dog in labor is unable to give birth naturally.
-Cancer of the rectum or colon may need surgical resection or steroids to manage and prostatic disease will most likely require a dog to be neutered.
+Diarrhea may need treatment with antidiarrheals, probiotics, antibiotics, and even antiparasitics if it is due to intestinal parasites.
+Dietary changes may be required to treat constipation, such as adding more fiber to the dog's diet.
+Foreign bodies may require removal via surgery if they are unable to be passed in the stool, and a caesarean section may need to be performed if a dog in labor is unable to give birth naturally.
+Cancer of the rectum or colon usually requires surgical resection or steroids to manage, and prostate disease will most likely require a dog to be neutered.

 How to Prevent Rectal Prolapse in Dogs

-The best way to prevent a rectal prolapse from occurring in your dog is to get it help if it is straining to defecate.
-Diarrhea and other reasons for straining may need medications, special diets, or supplements and the sooner the straining is addressed, the less likely it is for a rectal prolapse to occur.
+The best way to prevent a rectal prolapse from occurring in your dog is to prevent it from straining to defecate.
+Diarrhea, constipation, parasites, and other causes of straining may need medications, special diets, or supplements as treatments.
+The sooner the straining is addressed, the less likely it is for a rectal prolapse to occur.